shiftbreak/AWSAD2CLI/README.md

   -r ROLE      ARN of role to assume
-  -U USERNAME  Username (will be cached in $PWD/.username) - delete this if needed -p PROFILE   AWS Config profile to create / update, defaults to the username -l           List IAM roles but does not store creds.
-  -v           Show browser window and debug info for selenium.
+  -U USERNAME  Username (will be cached in $PWD/.username) - delete this if needed -p PROFILE   AWS Config profile to create / update, defaults to the username -v           Show browser window and debug info for selenium.
 ```